OpenSource-It1/discord-music-and-radio-bot/README.md

  ## Issues

- If you have any issue feel free to make an issue [here](https://github.com/OpenSource-It1/discord-radio-bot/issues/new).
+ If you have any issue feel free to make a new issue [here](https://github.com/OpenSource-It1/discord-radio-bot/issues/new).

 ## Installation